coding-in-the-wild/just-login-core/README.md

 ##Events

-`"authentication initiated"` is emitted when beginAuthentication is called.
+`'authentication initiated'` is emitted when `beginAuthentication()` is called.
 (Which should be when the user clicks the "login" button.)

 ```js
 core.on('authentication initiated', function (object) {